 Increasing conversion rates is not commonly associated with web design portfolios, but why not?
-The main purpose of a portfolio is usually to get more business or even snag you a full-time job.
+The main purpose of a portfolio and landing page designs is usually to get more business or even snag you a full-time job.
 There are a few things that have become well-known to increase “conversions” of business websites no matter what niche you are in and it’s all about building trust.

 By conversion, I mean a visitor completing an action such as filling out a quote form, the point where they actually sign a contract and so on.
 What the conversion actually is, is up to you.

 With increased internet scammers, crappy web designers and more making a mess of the Internet, it’s getting harder and harder for web designers in Kenya to build trust with new website visitors.
 You also have way more competition, so a good portfolio may not always be enough.
 You need to give yourself an edge and make it easy for people to understand why they should pick you over others.